tixton/api-docs/README.md

 HTTP : 404

-In the case of listing not found or already purchased, you will receive code '404' with message 'LISTING_NOT_FOUND'
+In the case of listing not found or already purchased, error code '404' is returned.

 ```html
 {